 Indianapolis Colts defensive coordinator Matt Eberflus has been interviewed several times for head-coaching opportunities.
 Frankly, it wouldn’t be a surprise if he is one of the most coveted candidates in the 2022 coaching cycle.
 Viewed as one of the best defensive coordinators in the NFL, the Rams vs Colts matchup is a showcase game for him.

 On the others side, McVay is enjoying life.
 He badly wanted a quarterback who could rip the ceiling off the passing attack that Goff created.
 We saw that change in effect against the Bears’ woeful secondary.
-While the Colts have a better reputation and Xavier Rhodes could return in Week 2, McVay surely took note of what Seattle did.
+While the Colts have a better reputation, Xavier Rhodes is out Week 2 and that means big plays for the Rams’ receivers.

 - Follow the Pattern: Doug Farrar of The Touchdown Wire brilliantly detailed how the Seahawks’ passing offense was so successful against the Colts in Week 1.
 Eberflus put two safeties back and the explosive Tyler Lockett (100 yards, 2 TDs on four catches) took advantage of the deep middle.
 McVay certainly saw what his former pass-game coordinator Shane Waldron did and may have similar plans with Cooper Kupp.